 What are the mistakes that led to the Isolation Model?

 The one-sided model first evolved from patriarchal systems that treated children as the property of their parents, at a time before reliable methods of contraception and terminating pregnancies were widely available, and before scientists understood the lasting implications of one’s early childhood.
 This context set the stage for world leaders and human rights theorists, in the middle of the 20th century, to fuse the acts of having and not having children under the protection of one fundamental human right, frame that right as based on subjective choice rather than objective interest, and ignore how that fusion and framing would impact the interests of future children and the community.
+That in turn led to the disastrous situation, environmentally, socially, and politically, in which we find ourselves today, which is driven by the root cause of the way be plan (and don’t plan) to bring children into the world and provide for them.
 The Fair Start model works to correct these mistakes.

 What does Having Kids produce?

 The Fair Start model simultaneously maximizes five objective, shared and highly defined values (described further below): Improved Continuity, Well-being, Fairness, Democracy, and Nature.
-These values are the building blocks of freedom.
-The model produces these values by changing the way we plan families, which is the most effective way possible, producing the values at the same time.
+These values, unlike market values, are the building blocks of human-rights based social organization, and hence freedom.
+The model produces these values by changing the way we plan families, which is the most effective way possible, producing all of the values at the same time.